 Choose electrical compatibility:

 Wiring kits designed for your hitch/vehicle tap into existing lighting to power turn signals and trailer brakes, enabling safe towing at night.
-Match your trailer’s 4-pole or 7-pole connector to the vehicle.
+Match your plug’s 4,5,6 or 7 way trailer end plugs to the vehicle.
 Flat-towed trailers may require additional modifications.
+There are different types of trailer connectors, make sure to match the right one with your vehicle.

 Consult manuals for proper installation: